ruqianq/csv-etl/README.md

 # csv-etl

-Here is the example script to fetch data from Envirofacts Data Service API The script would generate a csv under `out` directory.
+Here is the example script to fetch data from Envirofacts Data Service API.

+The script would generate a csv under `out` directory.

 ## Installation